iamabhaydawar/HealthCare_DLT_Medallion_Pipeline/README.md

 This Healthcare DLT Pipeline demonstrates a production-ready implementation of the medallion architecture with comprehensive data quality enforcement, real-time streaming capabilities, and multi-dimensional analytics.
 The pipeline provides a solid foundation for healthcare data processing with built-in observability and maintainability features.

-## Contact
-For questions or issues with this pipeline, please refer to the Databricks documentation or contact the data engineering team.